 Hale Navy is a neutral color, so it pairs well with almost any color.
 No matter what neutral colors you use as your base, HC-154 will be a welcome addition.
 Here are some other beautiful color combinations to consider.

 Navy blue and white is a classic color duo, and with good reason.
 Together they create a clean and crisp look.
 The contrast between the dark navy and bright white is stunning and can really play up features in a room.
-This color combination can be used to create a rich, traditional style or a coastal modern style.

 If you love a lot of color, navy blue is beautiful with bright colors such as teal, yellow, coral, and pink.
 You don’t have to paint every wall a different color to enjoy the variety – in fact, I wouldn’t recommend it.
 It’s easy to add color through rugs, curtains, pillows, and accessories.